Representation and reconstruction of covariance operators in linear inverse problems: Simulations

 The functions $\{\vect{x}_l\}$ are sampled at the 8K nodes, and the forward operator is applied to the sampled values, producing a collection of vectors $\{\vect{y}_l\}$ each of dimension $241$, the number of active sensors.
-Moreover, on each entry of the vectors $\{\vect{y}_l\}$, we add Gaussian noise with mean zero and standard deviation $\sigma$, for different choices of $\sigma$, to reproduce different signals to noise ratio regimes.
+Moreover, on each entry of the vectors $\{\vect{y}_l\}$, we add Gaussian noise with mean zero and standard deviation $\sigma$, for different choices of $\sigma$, to reproduce different signal-to-noise ratio regimes.

-In the following, we compare the PC model (\ref{eq:model_f_pca}) to an alternative approach.
+In the following, we compare the PC model (\ref{eq:model_f_pca}) to an alternative approach that we call the naive approach.
 In fact, the individual functions $\{\vect{x}_l\}$ could be estimated from $\{\vect{y}_l\}$ by use of classical inverse problem estimators.
 Here, we adopt the estimates $\{\hat{\vect{x}}_l\}$ defined as